MZRCode/mzrdb/README.md

 </p>
 </div>

+## Update
+- MongoDB support has been added.
+- TypeScript definitions of all functions have been changed!
+- Added examples and explanations to all functions
+- loadBackup function added!

 ## About
 - **Designed for Beginners:** The mzrdb module simplifies working with databases for new programmers.
 It provides an intuitive key-value interface, making data storage and retrieval a breeze.
-- **Built on Proven Technologies:** mzrdb leverages established database tools like JSON, YAML, and BSON.
+- **Built on Proven Technologies:** mzrdb leverages established database tools like  Mongoose, Json, Yaml and Bson.
 This ensures compatibility and a familiar experience for developers.
 - **Future-Proof Flexibility:** The mzrdb module is designed with expandability in mind.
 Support for additional database types is planned for future releases, offering even greater flexibility.

 ## Features